cpakken/quarkcss/packages/react/README.md

 import { ComponentProps } from 'react'
 type StyledComponentProps = ComponentProps<typeof StyledContainer>

-//The polymorphic 'as' prop makes ComponentProps infer all undeclared props as `any` even thought the declared props are typed correctly.
+//The polymorphic 'as' prop makes ComponentProps infer all undeclared props as `any`
+//even thought the declared props are typed correctly.

 ```